Transition

 • Find recommended reads for Year 6 pupils preparing for the transition to secondary school from primary book recommendation site Books for Topics.

-• BookTrust has a list of recommended reads to prepare young people for the transition to secondary schools.
+• BookTrust has a list of recommended reads to prepare young people for the transition to secondary school.

 • Mentally Healthy Schools is a mental health information and resource hub for primary and secondary schools.
 It offers access to a range of resources to support transition across all ages, including a My Moving up to Secondary School booklet for pupils, parents and carers to work through together.